Dirty dog teeth make for stinky dog breath!

 Some dogs don’t need regular professional dental cleanings until they are older.
 Your vet can evaluate the build-up on your dog’s teeth at your annual exam and let you know the best course of action.
 Dogs who regularly have their teeth brushed and cared for are less likely to need professional dental cleanings -- prevention is key!

-Many owners dread dog teeth cleanings due to the cost and need for sedation.
+Many owners dread professional dog teeth care due to the cost and need for sedation.
 However, you can take advantage of having your dog sedated to perform other necessary procedures, including nail clipping and imaging.
 I use the dental cleaning as a time to get orthopedic x-rays done or to have fatty tumors removed.
 Talk to your vet about the best strategy, and consider dog insurance add-on plans from AKC Pet Insurance (underwritten by Independence American Insurance Company) to get reimbursed for some preventive care costs, including annual wellness exams and dental cleanings.
 Get a pet insurance quote today!

 The information provided in this blog is intended for educational purposes only and should not serve as a substitute for the professional medical advice of your veterinarian.
 Always consult your veterinarian with questions about your pet’s health before initiating any treatment regimes.